CLCStriders/striders/_posts/2011-03-28-the-annual-cleevewold-14-mile-race-28-march-2011.md

 Meanwhile, Adam Cary showed continued improvement.
 He took 47th place in a time of 2:05:16, and he was followed by Jamie Paterson who took 53rd place in a time of 2:07:40, and Barnaby Bamford who finished in 75th place with a time of 2:15:26.

-The race was won by Martin Cox from Salford Harriers who broke away from Cheltenham Harriersâ€™ Jeremy Bradley to record a time of 1:31:08.
+The race was won by Martin Cox from Salford Harriers who broke away from Cheltenham Harriers' Jeremy Bradley to record a time of 1:31:08.

 Chris Driskell</p>